ddgob/essay_answers/README.md

 ### Similarity Measure Used for Comparing Embeddings

-Cosign similarity was chosen due to its focus on the angle between vectors rather than their magnitude, optimizing for semantic similarity of the embeddings.
-In addition to that widespread use of BERT and cosign similarity alongside each other makes the cosign similarity the ideal measurement of similarity.
+Cosine similarity was chosen due to its focus on the angle between vectors rather than their magnitude, optimizing for semantic similarity of the embeddings.
+In addition to that widespread use of BERT and cosige similarity alongside each other makes the cosige similarity the ideal measurement of similarity.

 ### Approaches to Dividing Essay Into Sentences: